Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here.

 Of course, this could get messy, but don’t worry.
-You can pop their muddy clothes into the wash with a handy, Fairy Non Bio Laundry Capsule.
+First, make sure that everyone washes their hands thoroughly as soon as they come in.
+Then, just pop any muddy clothes into the wash with a handy, Fairy Non Bio Pod.
 The 3in1 no enzyme pods have an added ingredient to make fabrics huggable and soft on your toddler’s sensitive skin.

 Remember, as with all household detergents, keep Fairy Non Bio Capsules out of sight and reach of children.
-The Family pack has an improved child lock, so make sure to keep it closed tight.
+The Family pack has an improved child lock, so make sure to keep it closed tight as well as out of sight.

 This is one that will prepare you for the next rainy day.
 Spend a day collecting pretty sticks, feathers and leaves (children LOVE collecting stuff!) and point out the different shapes and sizes as you go along.

-Then when you get home, or on the next rainy day, they can use poster paint to make leaf prints, and non-toxic glue to stick on the feathers, sticks and any other bits and pieces they've found to create a natural masterpiece.
+Then when you get home, or on the next rainy day, they can use poster paint to make leaf prints, and non-toxic glue to stick the feathers, sticks and any other bits and pieces they've found on to paper to create a natural masterpiece.

 If the sun's shining, it's time to get the paddling pool out!
 To make it more fun, seek out seashell and fish-shaped toys to put in there (real sea shells are lovely, but make sure they don't have sharp edges), and you can even use non-toxic water colouring (available in toy shops) to colour the water ocean blue.
 If you have a sandpit as well, place the pool near to it for a beach feel, so they can make sand castles too.